Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

-\paragraph{Overview of Main Result} The main result of our work is a theorem stating the number of samples that suffice to distinguish a certain class of heavy-tailed distributions from light-tailed ones.
-Here, we present an informal statement of our main theorem based on an informal statement of \Cref{def:alpha-Heavy-Tailed}. \begin{definition}[informal statement] A distribution is called $(\alpha, \rho)$-{\em Heavy-tailed} if the hazard rate decreases by at least $\alpha$ on a portion of the domain that contains at least $\rho$ of the probability mass.
-If the hazard rate is non-decreasing, the distribution is called {\em light-tailed}. \end{definition}
+\begin{definition}[informal statement] A distribution is called $(\alpha, \rho)$-{\em Heavy-tailed} if the hazard rate decreases by at least rate $\alpha$ on a contiguous portion of the domain that contains at least $\rho$ of the probability mass.
+If the hazard rate is non-decreasing, the distribution is called {\em light-tailed}. \end{definition} For the formal definition, see Definition~\ref{def:alpha-Heavy-Tailed}.
+This parametrization allows for a fine-grained characterization of tail shape and might allow for more nuanced algorithm design.
+Further, we give a hardness result that shows that we cannot solve the problem in this domain without structural assumptions (Section~\ref{sec:lowerbound}), justifying the need for a mild condition on the contiguousness of heavy-tailed regions.

-\begin{theorem}[informal statement] We can distinguish between light-tailed distributions and $(\alpha, \rho)$-heavy-tailed ones with a number of samples dependent on Lipschitzness parameters, $\alpha,$ and $\rho$. \end{theorem}
+With this definition in mind, we seek to design an efficient algorithm that, given finitely many samples from a distribution, determines whether they come from a light-tailed or $(\alpha, \rho)$-Heavy-tailed distribution.
+The main result of our work is a theorem stating the number of samples (up to constant factors) that suffice to perform this task, presented here informally: \begin{theorem}[informal statement] We can distinguish between light-tailed distributions and $(\alpha, \rho)$-heavy-tailed ones with a number of samples that depends polynomially on smoothness parameters, $\alpha,$ and $\rho$. \end{theorem}

+Finally, we run experiments on synthetic and real-world data to show the feasibility of our algorithm in practice.
+We also show that our algorithm outperforms a naive one in its ability to detect a subtly heavy-tailed distribution.
+Synthetic data experiments can be found in Section~\ref{sec:experiments} and the rest in Appendix~\ref{appendix:discussion_of_experiments} and Appendix~\ref{appendix:sec-low-sample}.

+\paragraph{Our Approach} Our algorithm is based on a simple but fundamental observation about the rate of dropoff as it relates to the weight of a distribution's tail: in the tail of a heavy-tailed distribution, we would expect that the distance in the support required to accumulate a fixed amount of weight would not change too much since it drops more slowly, whereas in a light tailed distribution, this quantity is much more drastic.
+Based on this, we introduce a \emph{proxy quantity} in Section~\ref{sec:proxy_exact_test} (which we will call $S$) that measures how long it takes the distribution to accumulate some amount of weight relative to how long it took previously, acting as a proxy for calculating the derivative of the hazard rate.

+The main challenge here is that we cannot compute $S$ from the samples directly since it is a function of the density function of the distribution.
+Therefore, we present a test statistic, called $\hat S$, to approximate $S$ from samples.
+The algorithm makes use of a bucketing scheme that partitions the domain of the distribution into buckets (intervals) that contain equal probability mass.
+The algorithm then uses the lengths of these intervals to calculate $\hat S$ and compares it to a threshold that separates light-tailed distributions from heavy-tailed ones.